Need to talk? Call 1800 882 436.

 What is normal weight gain in pregnancy?

-How much weight you gain will depend on how much you weighed before your pregnancy.
+The average person gains between 11.5kg and 16kg of weight during pregnancy.
+But how much weight you gain will depend on how much you weighed before your pregnancy, and other factors.

-To calculate how much you should gain, first work out your pre-pregnancy body mass index (BMI).
-The formula for calculating BMI is:
+To calculate how much weight you should gain, you can start by working out your pre-pregnancy body mass index (BMI).

 You can use the healthdirect BMI calculator to work out your pre-pregnancy BMI.